nigeljohnson73/coin73/README.md

 # Coin73

 The codename for Nigels new Blockchain.
-The name will be changing changing but it's core will not.
+The name might change. but it's core will not.

 ## Overview